homezada/slate/source/index.html.md

 Additional filtering and parent/child data common parameters can be added on request as the API evolves.

 ## Sorting
-The <code>'sort='</code> parameter is used, using the full type parent.child attribute identifier.

 ```shell
 # Sort by ascending user email
 curl -i